OlivierLD/raspberry-coffee/README.md

 # A Maven repo on GitHub for RaspberryCoffee and related projects
+This `repository` branch on the [Raspberry Coffee](https://github.com/OlivierLD/raspberry-coffee) project will be hosting a Maven repo, used to store artifacts generated from other ones, and used for the build.

 See good article at <https://gist.github.com/fernandezpablo85/03cf8b0cd2e7d8527063>

 > Another possibility: <https://repsy.io/>